sdnfv/openNetVM/docs/source/install/index.rst

     python3 --version

-Install Python with your distribution's package manager (Note: the command and package name may vary).
+If Python is not yet installed, use your distribution's package manager to install (Note: the command and package name may vary).

 On Debian derivatives such as Ubuntu, use `apt`.
 Check the apt repository for the versions of Python available to you.
 Then, run the following command: